rschristopher/ischristtrue.com/src/modern-views/millennialism.md

     how can anyone enter a strong man’s house and steal his possessions, unless he first ties up the strong man?
 Then he can plunder his house.

+!!! quote "Ephesians 6:12"
+    For we wrestle not against flesh and blood, but against principalities, against powers, against the rulers of the darkness of this world, against spiritual wickedness in high places.

 !!! quote "Genesis 3:15"
     And I will put enmity between thee and the woman, and between thy seed and her seed; it shall bruise thy head, and thou shalt bruise his heel.